SenaPutra01/bcr-landingpage/README.md

 # BINARENTAL CAR

-BINARENTAL CAR is a car rental platform especially in the Jakarta area
+BINARCAR RENTAL is a static website that displays a website that provides car rental services in the Jakarta area

 # File Structure